aaronbloomfield/ics/hws/hw-rootkits.md

 - *root access*: by writing a known string to a character device, one can allow a non-root user to gain root access

 How many to find?
 That's up to you.
 If you have a bunch, and you are not finding anymore, then you are done.
-You can use Google searches, look at rootkit code online -- take a look [here](https://github.com/f0rb1dd3n/Reptile) to start.
+You can use Google searches, look at rootkit code online -- take a look [here](https://github.com/f0rb1dd3n/Reptile) (use the [archive.org link](https://web.archive.org/web/20250223051159/https://github.com/f0rb1dd3n/Reptile)) to start.
 That source code lists 12 different functionalities (one of which being giving root access to non-root users).
 Thus, we would expect a list of 20 or more.

 This part should be put into a PDF called `kernel-rootkits.pdf`; note that there will also be content in that file from the first task.